openmc-dev/openmc/docs/source/methods/introduction.rst

   - All tallies and other results are written to disk.

-  - If requested, a source file is written to disk
+  - If requested, a source file is written to disk.

   - All allocatable arrays are deallocated.